IsaFoL/IsaFoL/GRAT/gratchk/README.md

 ## Prerequisites
-  * Working installation of [Isabelle/HOL](https://isabelle.in.tum.de) with the [Archive of Formal Proofs](https://www.isa-afp.org) installed as [component](https://www.isa-afp.org/using.shtml).
-We require version = Isabelle-2017, which, at the time of writing, is the current version.
+  * Working installation of [Isabelle/HOL](https://isabelle.in.tum.de) with the [Archive of Formal Proofs](https://www.isa-afp.org) installed as described [here](https://www.isa-afp.org/using.shtml).
+We require version = Isabelle-2018, which, at the time of writing, is the current version.
   * To compile the actual executable GRATchk: An [MLton](http://mlton.org/) compiler version >= 20100608.

 ## Building
   Run
-      isabelle build -d '$AFP' -D.
+      isabelle build -D.
-  note the single quotes around <code>'$AFP'<code>!
   This will invoke Isabelle to check all proofs and re-generate the exported code, which is written to <code>code/gratchk_export.sml</code>

   Moreover, the proof document and proof outline will be regenerated.